Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Instead of opening a connection on a call, the modem hangs up and calls back to initiate a connection only if the caller ID is identified.
 The best remediation is still to get rid of modems and use SSH access for remote connection instead.

+### Hashing Attacks

+#### Pass the Hash

+In a Pass-the-Hash attack, the attacker steals the hash and sends it directly to a server instead of the password.
+The hash can be stolen either from a database or sniffed on the network.
+It allows to impersonate the user in servers that use the hash as an authentication input.

+**Mimikatz** is a penetration testing tool that automates the harvesting of hashes and the Pass-the-Hash attack.

+#### Birthday Attack

+The birthday attack consists in finding some passwords generating collisions with existing user passwords.
+This allows to login to the  system using an incorrect password that generates the same hash.
+To prevent it, we should use a longer digest limiting the collisions (like SHA-256 over MD5 for example).

 ## Emails

 ### Protocols